 Breast cancer is a complex disease where abnormal cells in the breast grow uncontrollably and form tumours.
 These tumours can invade other parts of the body, and if doctors leave them untreated, they can become life-threatening.
 Breast cancer impacts many individuals worldwide, and early diagnosis is a crucial factor.

-Therefore, understanding its stages is crucial for effective diagnosis, treatment, and management of the disease.
+Understanding what are the different stages of breast cancer is crucial for effective diagnosis, treatment, and management of the disease.

 In breast cancer, the stage refers to the extent of cancer in the body.
 The staging system used for breast cancer is the American Joint Council Committee on Cancer (AJCC) TNM system.
 It indicates the size of the tumour, whether cancer cells have spread to nearby lymph nodes, and if they have metastasised to other parts of the body.